 So to get you started, I have brought you the 9 greatest astronomy books to jump-start and improve your knowledge of the universe.

 Just finish even one of these books and end up a lot better at the end of this lockdown for sure.

 The 9 greatest astronomy books for Beginners

 Disclaimer: The AlienPanda.net is reader-supported.
 So we may earn a small fee when you make a purchase using one of the links here.

 1. COSMOS by Carl Sagan

-The Cosmos is written by astronomer, cosmologist and science popularizer Carl Sagan.
-It is considered as one of the best non-fiction science-themed book ever.
-The 13 chapter reading explains the hardcore topics of the universe in a way that is easy even on a layman.
+The Cosmos is written by astronomer, cosmologist, and science popularizer Carl Sagan.
+It is considered one of the best non-fiction science-themed books ever.
+The 13-chapter reading explains the hardcore topics of the universe in a way that is easy even for a layman.

 2. A Brief History of Time by Stephen Hawking